-I, the undersigned, author of this work, understand that James Cook University will

-Digital Theses network, for use elsewhere.
+I, the undersigned, author of this work, understand that James Cook University will make this thesis available for use within the University Library and, via the Australian Digital Theses network, for use elsewhere.

-I understand that, as an unpublished work, a thesis has significant protection under the

-Copyright Act and; I do not wish to place any further restriction on access to this work.
+I understand that, as an unpublished work, a thesis has significant protection under the Copyright Act and; I do not wish to place any further restriction on access to this work.

-ANDREW J SCARDINO
+ANDREW J SCARDINO 07/03/07 Signature Date

-Signature

-Date